official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 435

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford276.
-The paper noted that even a representative government could seek to acquire
-WMD and build up its conventional forces, as long as Iran and Israel retained their WMD and conventional armouries.
+276. The paper noted that even a representative government could seek to acquire WMD and build up its conventional forces, as long as Iran and Israel retained their WMD and conventional armouries.